 - Any other serious reasons.

-The application must be submitted before the beginning of the semester, or at the very latest, 20 days after the semester has started.
+The application for a half-time study must be signed by the faculty coordinator and submitted to the office of student affairs (Referat Studienangelegenheiten) before the re-registration deadline (Rückmeldefrist), by the beginning of the semester (April 1st/ Oct 1st) at the lates.
 In addition to the application, you must submit a relevant proof for the reason that you have given.

 What else should I be aware of?

 Part-time students at the weissensee academy of art have the same status as full-time students.
 They must pay the full semester fees.